Hosting and bandwidth provided by MacAce.net.

 Cons:

-• RAM cannot be upgraded after purchase (either model can be upgraded to 8 GB of RAM at the time of purchase only).
+• RAM cannot be upgraded after purchase (either model could be upgraded to 8 GB of RAM at the time of purchase only, so on the used market a system with 8 GB of RAM should be considered more valuable as it likely will be usable longer).

 • Modest internal storage that is not intended to be upgraded by an end user.